RiceCell/RiceCell/README.md

 ---

 ### About Me?
-A Computer Science sophomore at UP Cebu who spends most of my time building things.
+A Computer Science junior at UP Cebu who spends most of my time building things.

 > *"Never forget what you are, for surely the world will not.
 Make it your strength.
 Then it can never be your weakness."*
 > — *A Song of Ice and Fire*